 Our Supply Chain

 As a charity which runs two zoos, delivers global conservation work, and conducts scientific research, ZSL uses an extensive range of suppliers.
 Whilst we expect our suppliers to uphold the rights of their workers, ZSL recognises that as a customer we can play a part in influencing the supply chain.
 Our supply chain includes retail products, recruitment, equipment, animal feed, outsourced services such as catering, cleaning and site maintenance, clothing, electronics, marketing, construction, consultancy, and other professional services.
 The range of products we purchase and the number of countries in which we operate make for a challenging procurement landscape.
 ZSL will continue to support processes of due diligence to help combat modern slavery in our supply chain.

 - Tendering: ZSL’s standard tender template requests modern slavery policies from prospective suppliers.
 This not only helps ZSL decide if a supplier is suitable, but it also raises awareness of the issue and encourages suppliers to consider their approach to how they combat modern slavery.

 - Quality Assurance Provider: ZSL has worked closely with a global quality assurance provider who specialise in product testing.
-They have helped us develop a bespoke set of protocols, against which we benchmark all our retail products to ensure they are legally compliant will all relevant UK and European laws.
+They have helped us develop a bespoke set of protocols, against which we benchmark all our retail products to ensure they are compliant with all relevant laws.